-The key benefit of a protein treatment is the ability for the protein ingredients like hydrolyzed wheat protein or silk amino acids to attach directly to the hair follicle and harden the cuticle layer.
-This places a barrier around the follicle, which protects it from further damage, Ogboru explains.
-Shamban agrees, adding that protein treatments are designed to restore and seal the cuticle preventing transepidermal water loss and keeping nourishment in.
+- Protect hair from damage: Protein ingredients like hydrolyzed wheat protein or silk amino acids attach directly to the hair follicle and harden the cuticle layer.
+This places a barrier around the follicle, which protects it from further damage, says Ogboru.

-- Strengthens the hair follicle: Protein is the building block of the hair, Ogboru explains, so replacing protein that has been lost or damaged at the follicle rows away from the root helps to strengthen the entire length of the hair.
+- Strengthen hair: Protein is the building block of the hair, Ogboru explains, so replacing protein that has been lost or damaged at the follicle rows away from the root helps to strengthen the entire length of the hair.

-- Helps to eliminate breakage and split ends: In preventing transepidermal water loss and improving the strength and elasticity of the follicle, protein treatments help eliminate breakage and split ends.
+- Help to eliminate breakage and split ends: In improving the strength and elasticity of hair, protein treatments help eliminate breakage and split ends.
 Ogboru adds that this can give the appearance of hair growth, as protein treatments prevent weak, brittle hair and stronger hair breaks less.

-- Improves the overall appearance of the hair: The popularity of protein treatments is due largely to the observable difference they make in the appearance of the hair.
-"Proteins will certainly impact the density, elasticity, and strength of hair.
-In addition, they will help to eliminate breakage and split ends and help hair reach its potential diameter - overall resulting in the appearance of more, better or healthy hair," Shamban explains.
+- Enhances the overall appearance of hair: "Proteins will certainly impact the density, elasticity, and strength of hair.
+In addition, they will help to eliminate breakage and split ends and help hair reach its potential diameter, overall resulting in the appearance of more, better or healthy hair," Shamban explains.

 Hair Type Considerations

-Our experts agree that protein treatments are safe for all hair types; however, those with dry, dehydrated, damaged, color-treated, extremely porous, or textured hair will benefit the most.
-While there is no harm in at-home protein treatments, they may not be necessary for those with healthy, shiny, strong, and thick hair.
-Shamban cautions that there has been a history of high-intensity chemically fortified keratin treatments in salons, although alternatives may now be available.
-She warns that "Protein treatments in salons differ from home protein masques or deep conditioners.
-Salon-grade protein treatments contain a range of potent and often harsh chemicals, including formaldehyde.
-Combined with heat, it may actually have a reverse effect and further dry hair."
+Our experts agree that protein treatments are safe for all hair types; however, those with dry, damaged, color-treated, extremely porous, or textured hair will benefit the most.
+While there is no harm in doing at-home protein treatments, they may not be necessary for those with strong, healthy hair.

 - Apply protein treatment or mask to hair from scalp to ends.
 Comb through with fingers or a wide-toothed comb to ensure even application.

-- Using your blowdryer (on low heat), apply heat to the head.
-Consistently move the dryer around the head to ensure even heat distribution and prevent burning.
+- Blowdry (on low heat) consistently around your head to ensure even heat distribution and prevent burning.

 - Remove covering and rinse treatment out.
-Depending on the specific product's instructions, you may need to shampoo and condition following this treatment.
+Depending on the specific product's directions, you may need to shampoo and condition following this treatment.

 The Best Protein Treatments for Hair

+There are many protein treatments on the market, each designed for different hair types and textures.
 "While expensive, this masque made by my friend Philip B is truly worth its weight in gold, and a little goes a long way," Shamban shares.
-She recommends looking for a pea protein-based product with any in-home product, which combines protein and lipids and works wonders.
-There are many protein treatments on the market, each designed for different hair types and textures.
+She recommends looking for a pea protein-based product with any in-home product, which combines protein and lipids to amazing effect.

-As far as home shampoo, Shamban recommends this one from Aveda as it uses quinoa proteins and jojoba oil with castor oil to help restore, restructure, and protect against future damage and breakage.
+If your damaged tresses could use some damage control, then why not reach for this aptly-named treatment by Aveda?
+As far as home shampoos go, Shamban recommends this one as it uses quinoa proteins and jojoba oil with castor oil to help restore, restructure, and protect against future damage and breakage.